 rectangles; the reduction to the first quadrant is achieved by intersection

 with a square.
 Using the "snap-to-grid" feature, you

 can draw the geometry using the mouse, or you can draw it by entering

 pdecirc(0,0,1,'C1') pdecirc(0,0,0.8,'C2') pdecirc(0,0,0.6,'C3') pdecirc(0,0,0.5,'C4') pdecirc(0,0,0.4,'C5') pderect([-0.2 0.2 0.2 0.9],'R1') pderect([-0.1 0.1 0.2 0.9],'R2') pderect([0 1 0 1],'SQ1')

 You should get a CSG model similar to the one in the following plot.

 Enter the following set formula to reduce the model to the first quadrant:

 In boundary mode you need to remove a number of subdomain borders.
 Using Shift+click, select borders and remove them using the Remove Subdomain Border option from the Boundary menu until the geometry consists of four subdomains: the stator, the rotor, the coil, and the air gap.
-In the following plot, the stator is subdomain 1, the rotor is subdomain 2, the coil is subdomain 3, and the air gap is subdomain 4.
+In the following plot, the rotor is subdomain 1, the stator is subdomain 2, the air gap is subdomain 3, and the coil is subdomain 4.
 The numbering of your subdomains may be different.

 Before moving to the PDE mode, select the boundaries along the x-axis and set the boundary condition to a Neumann condition with g = 0 and q = 0.
 In the PDE mode, turn on the labels by selecting the Show Subdomain Labels option from the PDE menu.
 Double-click each subdomain to define the PDE parameters: